evancz/guide.elm-lang.org/architecture/effects/time.md

       ]
 ```

 There is nothing new in the `MODEL` or `UPDATE` sections.
 Same old stuff.
 The `view` function is kind of interesting.
 Instead of using HTML, we use the `Svg` library to draw some shapes.
-It is pretty much the same as all the HTML stuff we have seen so far, just now for SVG.
+It works just like HTML though.
+You provide a list of attributes and a list of children for every node.

 The important thing comes in `SUBSCRIPTIONS` section.
 The `subscriptions` function takes in the model, and instead of returning `Sub.none` like in the examples we have seen so far, it gives back a real life subscription!
 In this case `Time.every`: